-(e.g. the fire resistance of flat entrance doors).
-Depending on the scope of the fire risk assessment and the legal jurisdiction, this may exclude houses in multiple occupation.

-• Unless specified, the appropriateness of active and passive fire precautions, such as compartmentation, the means of escape, the fire detection and alarm system, emergency lighting, firefighting equipment, including dry risers will be assessed on a visual basis and will consider any information provided by the Responsible Person regarding maintenance and testing.
+- Enter into any private dwelling in the case of flats, apartments, maisonettes or similar dwellings, other than as necessary to report properly on measures required under the relevant fire safety legislation. (e.g. the fire resistance of flat entrance doors).
+Depending on the scope of the fire risk assessment and the legal jurisdiction, this may exclude houses in multiple occupation. - Unless specified, the appropriateness of active and passive fire precautions, such as compartmentation, the means of escape, the fire detection and alarm system, emergency lighting, firefighting equipment, including dry risers will be assessed on a visual basis and will consider any information provided by the duty holder regarding maintenance and testing.
 The conduct of the FRA will not include a full system and 'cause and effect' test of these areas.
 That will be for the Competent Persons and contractors who install and maintain this equipment to provide.